grrrwaaa/courses/visa5600/index.md

 Subjects to the Invisible

 - Stafford, Barbara Maria.
 Echo objects: The cognitive work of images.
 University of Chicago Press, 2007.
 Closing chapter: *Impossible Will?
-Unconscious Organization, Conscious Focus.*
+Unconscious Organization, Conscious Focus.* *Led by Naz*

 - Brigham, Linda.
 "Cinema and the Paralysis of Perception."
-In Reading Matters: Narrative in the New Media Ecology (1997).
+In Reading Matters: Narrative in the New Media Ecology (1997).  *Led by Katika*

 - Hayles, N. Katherine.
 How we became posthuman: Virtual bodies in cybernetics, literature, and informatics.
 University of Chicago Press, 2008.
-Closing chapter: *What does it mean to be posthuman?*
+Closing chapter: *What does it mean to be posthuman?* *Led by Zhaoyue*

 **Week 11 (Nov 27):**

-- Past futures of living art
+- Past futures of living art: *Led by Zhaoyue*
 	- Flusser, Vilem. ["Curie’s Children."](http://90.146.8.18/en/archives/festival_archive/festival_catalogs/festival_artikel.asp?iProjectID=8335) In Art Forum, vol. 26, no. 7, p.
 15. 1988.
 	- Pickering, Andrew.
 "Beyond design: cybernetics, biological computers and hylozoism."
 Synthese 168, no. 3 (2009): 469-491.

-- Data Analysis
+- Data Analysis: *Led by Ester*
 	- Rule, Alix, and David Levine. ["International Art English."](https://www.canopycanopycanopy.com/contents/international_art_english) Triple Canopy 16 (2012).
 	- Any reading from the University of Washington course INFO 198 / BIOL 106B [Data Reasoning for the Digital Age](http://callingbullshit.org/syllabus.html)